mimblewimble/grin-rfcs/text/0000-wallet-replay-protection.md

 // output as an input
 fn safe_tx() -> ([]Output, []Output) {
   // If we have no available protected output, contribute anchor + PS outputs for replay protection
-  // TODO: this might be too obvious from the chain analysis perspective if !Protected.is_available() {
+  // NOTE: this might be too obvious from the chain analysis perspective.
+If we are worried about this
+  // we could decide to create anchors in a separate transaction that gets aggregated with our
+  // transaction to obtain a safe aggregated transaction. if !Protected.is_available() {
     // Safe transaction with an anchor
     return anchor_tx()